-Fee and other income primarily includes fees earned from management of segregated fund assets and fees earned from management services.
-Fee and other income is recognized when services are rendered and the amount can be reasonably estimated.
+Fee income includes fees earned from management of segregated fund assets, proprietary mutual fund assets, commissions and fees earned from management services.
+Fee and other income is recognized on the transfer of services to customers for the amount that reflects the consideration expected to be received in exchange for those services promised.